programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 To publish the software might be a two step process.
 The first step is to make it publicly available in a platform such as GitHub, GitLab, or other general or institutional software depository.
 However your can make it further and turn the scripts into real research software with proper documentation, tests, packaging, installation scripts etc.[^2] Research data repositories are also accept research related software, and some of them are working together with software repositories, so you can connect them together, and you will get a persistent identifier for your software as well.
 The Research Software Engineering community published some guidelines on how to publish software in FAIR way (FAIR is an acronym for Findable, Accessible, Interoperable and Reusable)[^3].

 Finally, we would like to call attention to the importance of a special data sharing called 'data roundtrip'.[^4] Imagine the following scenario: a researcher has worked hard to enrich a popular data source with high research potential that is maintained by a public collection.
 Later, another researcher would like to use the same database for their research.
 If she is not familiar with the previous researcher's work, she can start the data enrichment process from scratch.
 But even if the first researcher published his data enrichment, it is much more likely that the subsequent researchers will find and use the original database.
 To prevent this, researchers would need to return the modified data to the original data provider.
 Fortunately, MARC21, introduced in the 34th update in 2022[^5] a data provenance subfield to distinguish between data recorded by the library and data recorded by the researcher (and it is available in most fields), which could be a theoretical remedy for the library's legitimate demand to take responsibility for its own data.
-In the life sciences, researchers can use nanopublications to share data enrichment steps with libraries, which can then incorporate them into their catalogs without compromising their own responsibility and credibility.
+In the life sciences, researchers can utilize a special, "atomic" data publication method called [nanopublications](https://nanopub.net/) to share data enrichment steps with each others.
+In our case these 'others' are libraries, which can then incorporate them into their catalogs without compromising their own responsibility and credibility.
 The second researcher can then work on the data-enriched version.
 In order to realize this vision, communication between the parties must be standardized, and the research community can play a coordinating role in this process.

 ### Summary